Kindergarten, schools and higher education

-Guidelines for infection control
+Guidelines for infection control in kindergarten and schools

 - Guidelines for infection control in kindergartens (in Norwegian).

 - Guidelines for infection control for primary school levels 1st – 7th (in Norwegian).

 - Guidelines for infection control for lower secondary school (levels 8th – 10th) and upper secondary school (in Norwegian).

 The Norwegian Directorate for Education and Training provides information for parents and children.
 Here you will also find information in different languages.

 Regular testing is implemented in schools with a high level of infection.

 Children in kindergarten and primary school can gather with their class/group/cohort with the required number of adults present.

 Universities, university colleges, and vocational schools should facilitate digital teaching, skills training and exams as far as possible.

 Live skills training by being physically present should be prioritised for on-site education, while following the measures for infection control.